sphinx-doc/sphinx/doc/templating.rst

 .. data:: rellinks

    A list of links to put at the left side of the relbar, next to "next" and "prev".
-This usually contains links to the index and the modindex.
+This usually contains links to the general index and other indices, such as the Python module index.
 If you add something yourself, it must be a tuple ``(pagename, link title, accesskey, link text)``.

 .. data:: shorttitle